michaelmez39/disaster-relief/README.md

-# disaster-relief
+# Disaste Prep Game
-An online game to help people make a plan to prepare for hurricanes
+An online game to help people make a plan to prepare for hurricanes, earthquakes, and other natural disasters